nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 Once the extension is installed, plug the micro USB cable into the micro USB port on C.H.I.P.
 Pro.

 Hold down the FEL button (a pencil eraser works nicely) and with the other hand plug the USB cable into the computer.
-The C.H.I.P.
-Pro will power up which will be indicated by the pink power and white status LEDs illuminating.
+The pink power and white status LEDs will light up showing that the C.H.I.P.
+Pro is powered.

 ![pushing FELL button](images/hold_plugPro800.gif)